Making Survey Questions Required

 You can make any question required to ensure that you get the answers you really need.
 By default, required questions will be marked by an asterisk (*).

 If respondents don't answer a required question, they will not be able to advance to the next page until they answer the question sufficiently.
-You can customize the error message that they will see if they leave a require question blank, or do not meet the required range or limit of answer choices.
+You can customize the error message that they will see if they leave a required question blank, or do not meet the required range or limit of answer choices.

 NOTE: There is no way to require all questions in bulk.
 You must configure this option on each question individually.